Coronavirus. The trending topic that’s been breaking records on social media and the world wide web for the last few months.

 “There is no blueprint for this”Lewis D. Ferebee, Chancellor of D.C. public schools

 But what about more subtle, long-term effects of the outbreak?
-After all, schools in Italy, for example, will remain closed at least for a month.
-What impact will that have on children’s learning progress?
+What impact will school closures have on children’s learning progress?
 “There is no blueprint for this,” says Lewis D. Ferebee, chancellor of D.C. public schools.
 Let’s not forget.
 Younger children who are learning to read, need consistent practice in order to progress to fluent readers.

 Almost all of the schools are setting up temporary solutions, such as remote learning or streaming of lectures.
 Which is good, but those services are often unreliable and they are certainly not as effective as live classes.
 They might work well for some kids, but certainly not all of them.
 The solution is “better than nothing”, according to Jenny Woods, a teacher in special education.